The Hawthorns: Tony 'Bomber' Brown statue

 A statue dedicated to Albion's record appearance maker and goalscorer, Tony Brown, is situated outside the stadium's East Stand.
 The statue depicts Brown scoring his second goal in Albion's 2–0 victory over Valencia in the last-16 tie of the 1978–79 UEFA Cup.
 The statue's plaque acknowledges his appearance and goalscoring figures, as well as major honours won whilst at the club.

 It also contains a quote from Brown:

 Jeff Astle gates

 The Jeff Astle gates were built in honour of one of the club's most beloved players.
 They are located on the Birmingham Road, close to the Woodman Corner.
 The gates feature Astle's celebratory pose after his winning goal in the 1968 FA Cup Final.
 The gates have also become an unofficial location for tributes and makeshift memorials, most notably following the death of another of Albion's great strikers, Cyrille Regis.

 Memorial Garden

 A small memorial garden is located in the corner of the East Stand car park, adjacent to the meeting of the East Stand and Smethwick End.

 Baggies Brick Road

 The pavement running along the front of the East Stand is made up of individual bricks containing the names of supporters.

+Fan Zone

+The club operates a Fan Zone near the Hawthorns Pub building, a Grade II listed building behind the West Stand on the corner of Halfords Lane and the Birmingham Road.
+This area has served as the official club fanzone with licensed bars, food vendors, live music and fan favourites – such as mascots, former player interviews and children activities.
+The club owns the Hawthorns Pub building, which is currently run by a high street food outlet.